hapax/hapax.github.io/assets/maximal.md

 they choose to orient their measuring sticks.
 This suggests that the land they measure is a flat plane, since in this setting, they can *prove* the result is true.
-Finally, by thinking more carefully about how to define relative orientation, they can precisely precise relate measurements in different measuring-stick systems.
+Finally, by thinking more carefully about relative orientation, they can precisely relate measurements in their different measuring-stick systems.
 This may seem like a strange and pedantic way to think about plane geometry, but it will pay off when we come to study spacetime!